Pablo Rodríguez Grez: Academic life

-He has been a professor of civil law at the Faculty of Law of the University of Chile since 1978, being elected the best professor in the years 1986, 1988, 1989 and 1991, becoming Dean in 2017.
-He also specializes in the civil and commercial litigation area of the firm Rodríguez Vergara & Compañía, in which he is a partner.
+Rodríguez was a professor of civil law at the University of Chile's faculty of law from 1978, being elected the best professor in the years 1986, 1988, 1989 and 1991, becoming Dean in 2017.
+He also specialized in the civil and commercial litigation area of the firm Rodríguez Vergara & Compañía, in which he was a partner.

 He was proposed as dean for the law faculty of the University of Chile in 1997, but had to withdraw after some student groups took over the university, leaving 35 years of work at the university, in which he had to go to private education.

-He was also dean of the Faculty of Law at University for Development for almost 2 decades, but resigned in 2016.
+Rodríguez was also dean of the Faculty of Law at University for Development for almost two decades, but resigned in 2016.

+Death

+Rodríguez died on 9 December 2025, at the age of 87.